Entodi/MeshNet/readme.md

 # Acknowledgment

 This work was supported by  NSF IIS-1318759 & NIH R01EB006841 grants.
+Data were provided [in part] by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.

 # Questions

 You can ask any questions about implementation and training by sending message to **afedorov@mrn.org**.